romanovosad87/code-that-fits-in-your-head/README.md

 ### 1. Infrastructure as Code (Terraform)

 All AWS resources are managed declaratively in the `/terraform` directory.
-This ensures the environment is version-controlled, repeatable and transparent.

 * **Remote State**: Terraform state is stored in an S3 backend for team collaboration and use in the CI/CD pipeline.
 * **Decoupled Lambda Code**: The `aws_lambda_function` resource in Terraform is configured to ignore changes to the application package.
 This allows a separate CI/CD pipeline to manage application code deployments without causing conflicts with Terraform.